ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     cd ~/architecture-setup/Bindle
     perl bin/launch_cluster.pl --config aws --custom-params singlenode1

 Bindle will now begin the process of provisioning and setting up new VMs.
+Later on, you may want to read [this](https://github.com/ICGC-TCGA-PanCancer/pancancer-documentation/blob/feature/documentation_overhaul/production/fleet_management.md) page about managing a fleet of Pancancer VMs.
 <!--
 ## Running youxia